ying-teaching/rn/docs/ch01/README.md

 The URL in your Exp stack project is the link to you share your project.

-### 6.3 Expo Publish
+### 6.3 Expo Publish (optional)

-This one is very eays.
+This one is very easy.
 Once you are ready to share your project, run `expo publish` will publish the project to a cloud storage.
 The command will give an URL link to the project.
 Other uses can use the Expo go app to scan the barcode in the project web page and run your app.

 ### 6.4 For Advanced User Who Want to Run a Simulator (not recommended for beginners)